naafiyan/naafiyan/README.md

 ### Hi, I'm Naafiyan 👋

 I'm a senior at Brown University studying Computer Science
-- I'm an incoming Software Engineer 2 @ MongoDB
+- I'm an incoming Software Engineer 2 @ MongoDB (Query Optimization)
 - I'm currently a Head Teaching Assistant for CS33: Computer Systems at Brown University
 - I have done hypertext and hypermedia research with Professor Andries van Dam
 - I was a Head Teaching Assistant for CS15: Intro to Object-Oriented Programming at Brown University